 College Dorm Alternative

-Freedom and lifestyle are often motivating factors for moving into a tiny house on wheels, but in this case, it was debt-reduction.
-College student Joel Weber built his own 145-square-foot home on the base of a flatbed trailer over the course of the year and will live in it during college to save on room and board.
+Freedom and lifestyle are often motivating factors for moving into a mini-home on wheels, but in this case, it was debt-reduction.
+College student Joel Weber built his own 145 square foot home on the base of a flatbed trailer over the course of the year and will live in it during college to save on room and board.

 In addition to the standard sleeping loft, the house includes a comfortable seating area and work desk surrounded by storage cubes.
 The top of the cubes serve as the stairs to the loft.
 The house has a small kitchen – what college student has time to cook anyway – and a good-sized bathroom, featuring a cool art-glass sink.

-Weber may have built his tiny home on wheels to save money, but as a result, he will be living better than most college students in his cozy, quiet and comfortable place.
+Weber may have built his dwelling on wheels to save money, but as a result, he will be living better than most college students in his cozy, quiet and comfortable place.

 The most luxurious room is the bathroom.
 Much like bathroom found in a large home, it has a high-end toilet, sink, tub/shower combo and washer/dryer.

-From the warm-wooded exterior to the amenity-laden interior, this tiny home on wheels is truly a luxury get-away.
+From the warm-wood exterior to the amenity-laden interior, this small dwelling on wheels is truly a luxury get-away.

 Mobile Home offices

 Being “off the grid” doesn’t mean unplugging for some people.
-This tiny home on wheels is actually an environmentally friendly home office.
-Built by a company in Amsterdam, it’ s solar powered and sustainable.
-Need to get away so you can focus on a project?
-Get a start on writing that book?
-This could be your ticket!
+This mini-home on on wheels is an environmentally friendly home office.
+Built by a company in Amsterdam, the design is solar powered and sustainable.

 Solar panels power your laptop and phone, the LED lights, and last but not least, the espresso machine.
 Tired of working or strolling in the woods?
 Take a nap on the bed.
 When you’re ready to go back and face civilization, pack up and drive back into the city.